 All officers are trained to assist in situations ranging from emergency response to general advice on crime prevention.
+There are no on-campus student housing at the Cumberland campus.

 Security officers on Cumberland campus are licensed to carry firearms but do not have arrest powers.
+Any maintenance issues discovered by security such as lighting and trip hazards are reported to facilities manager.